codebyfredrik/project-happy-thoughts/README.md

 ### Implementation details

-It was fun a project to work on and I got the chance to try scoped CSS (with SASS) for the first time.
+It was fun a project to work on and I got the chance to try scoped CSS (with SCSS) for the first time.
 It worked out really well.

 When liking a message I decided to update the state with the message that comes in return when sending the request.
 By doing this I can display the most current number of likes for a particular message at the same time.